applied-systems-biology/misa-framework/content/cpp-framework/building/building-linux.md

 This building guide was tested for Ubuntu 18.04 and 19.10.
 To build \*.deb packages, you can alternatively use our [Docker-based
 Linux build scripts](https://github.com/applied-systems-biology/misaxx-utils/linux-builds).
+We also provide generic Linux build scripts that should work for any Linux distribution, given that the dependencies are installed.

+{{% notice warning %}}Due to the differences between different Linux distributions, we cannot guarantee that the generic build script runs without error.{{% /notice %}}

 # Building the C++ framework